FILM REVIEWS

-Life and Times of Rosie the Riveter, The B+
+Life and Times of Rosie the Riveter, The: Seminal Docu about Women’s Work in WWII and Beyond

-The mass media of the period is notoriously misleading when it comes the question of what kind of women took war jobs during WWII, and why they did it.
+The mass media of the period is notoriously misleading when it comes the question of what kinds of women took war jobs during WWII, and why they did it?

 Fields used interviews with participants in wartime work and juxtaposed them with the "March of Time" reels and War Office rhetoric that offered patronizing praise to these women, while offering little else in terms of working conditions, wages, and child care.